Ethnicity and the ethnicity pay gap

 Percentage of people receiving a bonus broken down by ethnicity

-We attribute these changes to the impact of our work on race and ethnicity in recent years.
-Our junior minority ethnic representation remains strong, and has been for a number of years.
-We are now seeing many of those progressing into mid-level ranks, with a two percent increase in representation in these roles (which are higher paid) between 2023 and 2024.
 Our Black pay gap negative increase is an inadvertent short-term impact of us skewing representation towards more junior ranks, versus lower levels of representation in both mid-level and senior ranks.
-To correct for this, we need to double down on our efforts to ensure that Black employees progress through our organisation at a representative and equitable rate.
+To correct for this, we need to double down on our efforts to ensure that Black employees progress through our organisation at a representative and equitable rate and that our hiring efforts at senior ranks also include a focus on Black senior hiring.

-Within our data there remains signs of disparities between ethnic groups – highlighting the fact that delivering race equity within workplaces remains nuanced and complex.
+There remains signs of disparities between ethnic groups – highlighting the fact that delivering inclusion through a race lens within workplaces remains nuanced and complex.
 Our pay gap is significantly smaller for those from Asian backgrounds when compared to those from Black, mixed ethnic backgrounds or other ethnic groups.
-Looking at minority ethnic representation at all levels of seniority, people from Asian backgrounds make up 40 percent of our minority ethnic population.
-Furthermore, at more senior levels, this representation disparity is more pronounced at 80 percent.
+Looking at minority ethnic representation at all levels of seniority, people from Asian backgrounds make up 60 percent of our minority ethnic population.
+Furthermore, at more senior levels, this representation disparity is more pronounced at 73 percent, although this is a reduction of seven percent between 2024 and 2025, highlighting some progress in this area.

 We already have equal pay across PA.
 We conduct equal pay audits annually, benchmarking the salaries of those who do the same jobs or work of equal value, and analysing results for bias before correcting any inconsistencies.

-We use similar calculation methods to calculate our mean and median ethnicity pay gaps.
+We use similar calculation methods to calculate our mean and median gender and ethnicity pay gaps.